ehrhardtkm/pyHRMC/docs/user_guide/getting_started/lammps_input.md

 ```
 read_data data.lmp
 ```
-Additionally, is using a potential model trained from FLARE, follow instructions in [their documentation](https://colab.research.google.com/drive/1qgGlfu1BlXQgSrnolS4c4AYeZ-2TaX5Y#scrollTo=VYJVQ7XSWUEq) to include this in the input script.
+Additionally, if using a potential model trained from FLARE, follow instructions in [their documentation](https://colab.research.google.com/drive/1qgGlfu1BlXQgSrnolS4c4AYeZ-2TaX5Y#scrollTo=VYJVQ7XSWUEq) to include this in the input script.
 ```
 pair_style    flare
 pair_coeff    * * lmp.flare
 ```
-**Atom groups:** Add the mass and element names of the elements in the cell.
-The numbering of the atom types will follow the order of atoms in the original structure file
+**Atom groups:** Add the mass and element names.
+The numbering of the atom types must follow the order of atoms in the original structure file.
 ```
 mass {atom_type} {float}
 group {element_name} type {atom_type}
 ```
-**Compute and outputs**
+**Compute and outputs:** Include commands to compute and print any additional desired variables.
+Any commands in this section are optional.
+The program will automatically extract the potential energy of the structure and dump the trajectory into the XDATCAR file, but additional desired outputs can be included here and dumped into a separate file.

+If using a FLARE potential, the uncertainty of the potential can be dumped on a per-atom basis.
+If the uncertainty is computed, LAMMPS can dump the trajectory in a file which can be used to visualize the uncertainty in OVITO.
+Detailed instructions can be found in this [tutorial notebook](https://colab.research.google.com/drive/1qgGlfu1BlXQgSrnolS4c4AYeZ-2TaX5Y#scrollTo=TH2-qLxsaN89).
+In the input script, include the following lines to compute the uncertainty-per-atom and the maximum atomic uncertainty and dump the uncertainty to a trajectory file called `output.dump`.

 ```
-thermo 1
-thermo_style custom step pe ke etotal
+compute unc all flare/std/atom L_inv_lmp.flare sparse_desc_lmp.flare
+compute MaxUnc all reduce max c_unc

+# Define the dump file and append to it
+dump dump_all all custom 1 output.dump id type x y z c_unc
+dump_modify dump_all append yes sort id
 ```

+While a thermo and thermo_style command can also be included, it is not very useful, given that the LAMMPS is called repeatedly in HRMC instead of running a single LAMMPS run over the entire simulation.

 **Run:** Run the LAMMPS code for 0 timesteps, meaning that it will only perform the desired computes and not perform any molecular dynamics
 ```
 # Run the simulation
 run 0
-write_data out4.txt nocoeff nofix
 ```

-Example
+### Example
----
 ```
 # Initialization
 atom_style atomic